T

 Destination-specific tips

-• Tap water is not safe to drink; stick to bottled water for drinking, brushing teeth, and ice.
+• Tap water is not safe to drink; rely on bottled water for drinking and brushing teeth.

 Plan the rest of your Tulum trip